chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Run Chef Infra Client in local mode.
 This allows all commands that work against the Chef Infra Server to also work against the local chef-repo.

 ``lockfile``
    The location of the Chef Infra Client lock file.
-This value is typically platform-dependent, so should be a location defined by ``file_cache_path``.
-The default location of a lock file should not on an NFS mount.
+This value is typically platform dependent, so it should be a location defined by ``file_cache_path``.
+The default location of a lock file should not be on an NFS mount.
 Default value: a location defined by ``file_cache_path``.

 ``log_level``
    The level of logging to be stored in a log file.
 Possible levels: ``:auto`` (default), ``:trace``, ``:debug``, ``:info``, ``:warn``, ``:error``, or ``:fatal``.
 Default value: ``:warn`` (when a terminal is available) or ``:info`` (when a terminal is not available).